usnistgov/800-63-3/sp800-63b/sec4_aal.md

 ### 4.3.
 Authenticator Assurance Level 3

-AAL 3 provides very high confidence that the claimant controls the authenticator registered to a subscriber.
+AAL 3 provides very high confidence that the claimant controls authenticator(s) registered to the subscriber.
 Authentication at AAL 3 is based on proof of possession of a key through a cryptographic protocol.
-AAL 3 is similar to AAL 2 except that it requires a "hard" cryptographic authenticator that also provides verifier impersonation resistance.
+AAL 3 is like AAL 2 but also requires a "hard" cryptographic authenticator that provides verifier impersonation resistance.

 #### 4.3.1.
 Permitted Authenticator Types

-Authentication Assurance Level 3 requires the use of one of three kinds of hardware devices:
+Authentication Assurance Level 3 requires the use of one of two kinds of hardware devices:

 * Multi-Factor Cryptographic Device
 * Single-Factor Cryptographic Device used in conjunction with Memorized Secret

->**MG: Is there supposed to be a third kind of hardward device here?**

 All cryptographic device authenticators used at AAL 3 SHALL be verifier impersonation resistant as described in section [5.2.5](#verifimpers).

 #### 4.3.2.
 Authenticator and Verifier Requirements

 Communication between the claimant and channel SHALL be via an authenticated protected channel to provide confidentiality of the authenticator output and resistance to man-in-the-middle attacks.
-At least one authenticator used in each AAL 3 authentication SHALL be verifier impersonation resistant as described in Section [5.2.5](#verifimpers).
+All cryptographic device authenticators used at AAL 3 SHALL be verifier impersonation resistant as described in Section [5.2.5](#verifimpers).

->**MG: 4.3.1 states that all crypto authNors have verifier impersonation resistance but this states just authNor does, which suggests any could.
-It's not so much a conflict as a lack of clarity.**

 Multi-factor authenticators used at AAL 3 SHALL be hardware cryptographic modules validated at [[FIPS 140]](#FIPS140-2) Level 2 or higher overall with at least [[FIPS 140]](#FIPS140-2) Level 3 physical security.
 Single-factor cryptographic devices used at AAL 3 SHALL be validated at [[FIPS 140]](#FIPS140-2) Level 1 or higher overall with at least [[FIPS 140]](#FIPS140-2) Level 3 physical security.